It’s Monday morning and we have a case of the “Where’s my.”

 A homework planner that travels between school and home in a homework folder can keep assignments and other important dates from slipping through the cracks.
 It can also help direct discussions about priorities between the two of you.
 Evan and I use what he’s written down to guide a planning session to set up expectations for the week.

 Another great visual tool to help kids get organized is to color-code things by subject or due date.
-The NEA recommends using colorful folders, bins, and highlighters as additional visual cues for strategizing and planning.
+Use colorful folders, bins, and highlighters as additional visual cues for strategizing and planning.

 I love using color and beautiful objects to help me want to stay organized.
 I just feel good using my planner with cherry blossoms on the cover.
 I’m not alone.
 Montessori schools have found that children prefer to use pretty or visually pleasing items over plain ones.
 Bring your children with you to an organizing store so you can buy not only what you think they need, but also what they will love to use.